lucabocha/NetworkAutomation/How to: Build Eve-NG Lab.md

   - Assign the name for the VM
   - Set your Region and zone
   - Edit your machine configuraion.
 General Purpose.
 Choose the series of CPU platform to be Intel CPUs Skylake or Cascade.
 (In my case I picke the following machine type: **n2-standard-8** )
-  - Chose your CPU and RAM settings and make sure that the option "Deploy a container image is unchecked or simply is not enabled"
+  - Chose your CPU and RAM settings and make sure that the option "Deploy a container image" is unchecked or simply is not enabled
   - Select the image previously created
   - Allow HTTP traffic and create the VM

-For this third point you can reference the guide on this [link](https://www.eve-ng.net/index.php/documentation/community-cookbook/) on page 43 & 44 which contain an example of tha VM machine deployment
+For this third point you can reference this [guide](https://www.eve-ng.net/index.php/documentation/community-cookbook/) on page 43 & 44 which contain an example of the VM machine deployment

 ## EVE-NG Installation

 1. For this installation you can follow the instructions on this [link](https://www.eve-ng.net/index.php/documentation/community-cookbook/) on pages 45 & 46.
-Im not explaining this since it is very well explained on this guide so it will be repeatetive to outline all the steps on this guide too
+Im not explaining this since it is very well explained on this guide so it will be repeatetive to outline all the steps on this how-to guide too.

-## How to Connect to Even NG Lab devices to the Internet
+## How to Connect Eve NG Lab devices to the Internet

-First, lets clarify some basics about the eve ng machine network interfaces
+First, lets clarify some basics about the Eve NG machine network interfaces

 - The pnet0 interface maps to the main interface for this VM.
 This is the interface that interacts directly to the google cloud network
-- THe other pnet interfaces from 1 to 9 will each of them be related to the cloud networks available in the eve NG Lab.
+- THe other pnet interfaces from 1 to 9 will map to the cloud networks available in the eve NG Lab.
 For example:

       root@myevenglab:~# ifconfig | grep pnet
       pnet0: flags=4163<UP,BROADCAST,RUNNING,MULTICAST>  mtu 1460